zhoumingyi/zhoumingyi.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper ["LLM for Mobile An Initial Roadmap"](https://dl.acm.org/journal/tosem) has been accepted by ACM TOSEM!  :sparkles: :smile:
+Our paper ["LLM for Mobile An Initial Roadmap"](https://dl.acm.org/journal/tosem) has been accepted by ACM TOSEM!
+Congratulations to Daihang and the team.  :sparkles: :smile: